plantain-00/SubsNoti/public/doc/api/Delete authentication credential.md

-# Create a authentication credential for a given email
+# Delete authentication credential

-will send a link with it to the given email.
+will delete authentication credential from cookie.

 ## Url